ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This operation MUST be supported by the Group Manager and an Administrator.

 The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.
-The request MUST specify the intended group name GROUPNAME, and MAY specify the intended group title together with pieces of information concerning the group configuration.
+The request MUST specify the intended group name GROUPNAME and MAY specify the intended group description together with pieces of information concerning the group configuration.

 The request payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
 In particular: